 Sculptures have been created by humans since the beginning of visual artistry itself.
 These three-dimensional forms have always been one of the ways people express their creativity, from the prehistoric paleolithic period to ancient Rome and Greece to relatively recent years with celebrated artists like Jeff Koons and Andy Warhol.
 Every culture around the world has created unique sculptures that have become part of the nexus of the global arts — well-known forms that are identifiable by almost everyone!
-How many of the most famous sculptures around the world do you recognize?
+How many of the most famous statues and monuments around the world do you recognize?

 The sculptor who created the Venus De Milo is “Alexandros, son of Menides, citizen of Antioch of Maeander.”
 Antioch was an ancient Greek city that played a huge role in history.
 The Venus De Milo is notable for its missing arms and classical yet innovative attributes.

 Interesting fact: The Venus De Milo sculpture is larger than life — standing 6 feet and 8 inches.